zhivchikman/git-course/README.md

-# git-course
-Git and GitHub course
+# Git and GitHub course